Skip to main content

-Banking with a purpose
+Banking with a Purpose

-Achieve Financial has a strong commitment to improving financial literacy and actively participates in our communities and our school systems to offer unique financial learning experiences for our students and young members.
+The Credit Union Philosophy of “People Helping People” is and will always be our top priority.
+We have a strong commitment to improving financial literacy, and actively participate in our communities and local schools to offer unique financial learning experiences for students and our young members.

 We volunteer year-round for Financial Reality Fairs in the state of Connecticut to help educate high school students on managing money and budgeting for a successful future.
 The Credit Union also sponsors numerous charities and organizations within our local community.